rsc's Diary: ELC-E 2022 - Day 1

 All Attendees Reception

-As in 2015 (when ELC-E was in Dublin for the last time), the attendee party took place in the Guiness Storehouse.
+As in 2015 (when ELC-E was in Dublin for the last time), the attendee party took place in the Guinness Storehouse.
 The building is a great place to meet, but unfortunately, due to the ELC-E being part of the Open Source Summit, it's always a little bit difficult to find other embedded people among the thousands of cloud and Kubernetes and Hyperledger folks at these mega events.

 However, the evening was a nice opportunity to talk and find out about what the other embedded Linux hackers did during the Corona years when meeting in person was not possible.